MicrosoftDocs/quantum-docs/articles/optimization-simulated-annealing.md

 ## Simulated annealing (FPGA) - deprecated

 > [!NOTE]
-> The FPGA hardware platform option has been deprecated from the Azure Quantum service.
+> The FPGA hardware platform option for Microsoft QIO solvers has been deprecated.
+Please contact [AzureQuantumInfo@microsoft.com](mailto:AzureQuantumInfo@microsoft.com) if you have any questions.

-To migrate your existing Azure Quantum code back from using FPGA to CPU, simply remove the `platform` parameter as shown below:
+To migrate your existing Azure Quantum code to use CPU hardware instead of FPGA, simply remove the `platform` parameter as shown below:

 ```python
 # Code using FPGA solver (parameter-free)
 solver = SimulatedAnnealing(workspace, timeout=100, seed=22, platform=HardwarePlatform.FPGA)